ufal/PDT-C/OriginalInputData/PDT-Vallex/README.md

 # PDT-Vallex
-PDT-Vallex as copid from the four projects.
+PDT-Vallex as copied from the four projects.
 Various versions might be here identified by different names.

 Data and Code  (C) Univerzita Karlova, Prague, Czech Republic